joserprieto/docker-postgres-i18n/README.md

 Locale:     es_ES.UTF-8
 ```

-# How to use this image.
+# Locale and timezone.

 ## Build a localized image.

 To build a localized image, this is, a PostgreSQL (Debian based) Image with locale and timezone correctly defined, we
 have to use the `--build-arg` parameter of the `docker build` command.

 An example: